-In short, if you’re someone who can “Bring It,” you can slash your workout time in half.
+In short, if you’re someone who can “bring it,” you can slash your workout time in half.
 But don’t just take our word for it.
-Try 22-Minute Hard Corps and see for yourself.
+Try Transform :20 and see for yourself.

 Do you often have lunches free?
 Schedule your workouts for midday.
 Do you typically leave work needing to blow off some steam?
 Evening workouts will likely give you the outlet you need.